While the Journals clause and the Statements and Accounts clause are the only places

 “The United States will fund the direction of exercise of its offices.”

-Implied rules are real.
+Implied text is real.
 The Supreme Court’s authority to interpret the Constitution is implied.

 So, to restore the Preamble’s full legal force (see Restoring the Preamble) would technically invalidate private campaign financing - but expressing and detailing the rule will work better than implying it.